metal3d/python-libquvi/README.md

 ## How it is made ?

 This is based on Cython.
-The main functions are defined into cpython.pxd file and Quvi class is developped into quvi.pyx file.
+The main functions are defined into cpython.pxd file and Quvi class is developed into quvi.pyx file.
 Compilation is made with Cython using the simple command:

     python setup.py build_ext